awsdocs/amazon-athena-user-guide/doc_source/athena-explain-statement.md

 # Using EXPLAIN and EXPLAIN ANALYZE in Athena<a name="athena-explain-statement"></a>

 The `EXPLAIN` statement shows the logical or distributed execution plan of a specified SQL statement, or validates the SQL statement\.
 You can output the results in text format or in a data format for rendering into a graph\.

+**Note**
+You can view graphical representations of logical and distributed plans for your queries in the Athena console without using the `EXPLAIN` syntax\.
+For more information, see [Viewing execution plans for SQL queries](query-plans.md)\.

 The `EXPLAIN ANALYZE` statement shows both the distributed execution plan of a specified SQL statement and the computational cost of each operation in a SQL query\.
 You can output the results in text or JSON format\.